adj-dev/Bootstrap-Portfolio/README.md

   }
 }
 ```
-This didn't perform well when images were placed adjacent horizontally, thus I was only able to apply it to mobile layouts (thus `max-width: 767px`).
+At first I thought this might be a fix-all, but it wasn't.
+It didn't perform well when images were placed adjacent horizontally, thus I was only able to apply it to mobile layouts (thus `max-width: 767px`).

 3. I had to account for mobile layouts not allowing users the ability to hover with a cursor over the links.